-Note: the relative importance of the 5 key Reasons is assessed using the following. \\\ = ranked as a 'top two' reason by 75%+ of surveyed countries, \\ = ranked as a 'top two' reason by 50-74% of surveyed countries, \ = ranked as a 'top two' reason by 25-49% of surveyed countries, - = ranked as a 'top two reason' by 0-24% of surveyed countries.
+Note: the relative importance of the 5 key Reasons is assessed using the following. = ranked as a 'top two' reason by 75%+ of surveyed countries, = ranked as a 'top two' reason by 50-74% of surveyed countries, = ranked as a 'top two' reason by 25-49% of surveyed countries.
 Scores on the boundary between groups have been rounded up.